-As 2017 draws to a close, I find myself reflecting on what this year has meant to Turnstone, and to me as a business owner, husband and father.
+As the year draws to a close, I find myself reflecting on what this year has meant to Turnstone, and to me as a business owner, husband and father.
 I co-founded Turnstone in 2004, working predominantly as a trim contractor for national builders in the area.
 We began building a few custom homes for friends, working days, nights and weekends trying to break into a business with firmly established competitors, many of whom had been in business for decades.
 We were working out of a dingy, second floor office in a nondescript industrial building.
 I laugh now, recalling how I would try to steer prospective client meetings to the job site, hoping to avoid having them see the office.
 We tried to earn the trust of prospective clients by convincing them of our honesty and sincerity – that’s all we had to sell back then.

 Having never worked for a custom homebuilder, my learning curve was very steep.
 I am pretty sure I made every business mistake in the book in those early days, but never allowed my mistakes to affect the quality of our finished product.
 Our early clients loved their houses, even if they didn’t always love the process.
 And they trusted us.